sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/faq.md

 - `sed`, [`yq`](https://github.com/mikefarah/yq), `awk` are common utilities for changing text
 - [comby](https://comby.dev/docs/overview) is a language-aware structural code search and replace tool.
 It can match expressions and function blocks, and is great for more complex changes.

-### Why can't I run steps with different user IDs in the same batch change?
+### Why can't I run steps with different container user IDs in the same batch change?

 This is an artifact of [how Batch Changes executes batch specs](../explanations/how_src_executes_a_batch_spec.md).
 Consider this partial spec: